 You need to see a doctor or other health professional to:

 There are many methods of birth control.
 Learn about the different kinds of birth control to help you choose the best one for you.
 When making your choice, also consider that only a condom will help protect you from sexually transmitted infections (STIs).
 To protect yourself and your partner against STIs, use a condom (along with your chosen birth control method) every time you have sex.

 Long-acting reversible contraception (LARC) is the best reversible method for preventing pregnancy.
-"Long-acting" means that it will prevent pregnancy for years.
-"Reversible" means that you can have it removed if you want to get pregnant later.
-Intrauterine devices (IUDs) are a type of LARC.
+"Long-acting" means that they will prevent pregnancy for years.
+"Reversible" means that you can have them removed if you want to get pregnant later.
+LARC includes implants and intrauterine devices (IUDs).

 The hormonal IUD typically reduces menstrual flow and cramping over time.
 On the other hand, the copper IUD can cause longer and heavier periods.
 But the hormonal IUD can have other side effects, including spotting, mood swings, and breast tenderness.
 These side effects occur less frequently than with other progestin-only methods.

 Hormonal methods are very reliable means of birth control.
 Hormonal methods use two basic formulas:

 Combination and progestin-only methods are prescribed for women for different reasons.
 Each type of method has its pros and cons.